projectglow/glow/docs/source/etl/merge.rst

 You can use Glow and Spark to merge genomic variant datasets from non-overlapping sample sets into a multi-sample dataset.
-In these examples, we will read from VCF files, but the same logic works on :ref:`variant-data <DataFrames backed by other file formats>`.
+In these examples, we will read from VCF files, but the same logic works on :ref:`DataFrames backed by other file formats <variant_data>`.

-First, you need to read the VCF files into a single Spark DataFrame:
+First, read the VCF files into a single Spark DataFrame:

 .. code-block:: python